lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 fallback() external payable;
 ```

-The fallback function allows for receiving native tokens, as well as arbitrary calldata.
-The reasoning is that it allows for Graffiti with transactions, or protocols to be built for offchain parsing.
+This function is part of the LSP17 specification, with additional requirements as follows:

+- MUST be payable.
-MUST emit a [`ValueReceived`](#valuereceived) event if value was present.
+- MUST emit a [`ValueReceived`](#valuereceived) event if value was present.

 #### owner